rb0298/pizza-app/README.md

 ## Description

-FRESH OVEN PIZZA CO. is a React-based application built on Vite version 4.
-It interacts with a Supabase API to fetch, display, add, delete, and update data.
-This website is used for hotel internal management, allowing hotels to manage their data.
+Welcome to FRESH OVEN PIZZA CO., a React-based application built on Vite version 4.
+This application serves as a pizza order management system designed for hotels, allowing them to efficiently manage pizza orders for their customers.
 Please note that the application is currently in the development state.

 ## Features

-Fetch Data: Retrieve data from an External API.
+Order Management: Handle pizza orders, including creating, updating, and tracking orders.
-Display Data: Display the fetched data.
+Menu Display: Display a menu of available pizza options.

 ## Installation